-Deadline: Wednesday 31st January 2017
+Deadline: Wednesday 31st January 2018

 Obesity Action Scotland welcomes this consultation.
+Obesity rates in the whole of the UK are considerably worse than the OECD1 average and action is urgently needed.
 The current obesity crisis has many underlying influences.
 A fundamental influence is the obesogenic environment in which we live, where inactivity and overconsumption of energy dense foods is extremely easy, available, affordable and accepted.
 The range of actions outlined in this consultation is comprehensive and, if implemented, has potential to improve the Scottish diet.
-Importantly, improving nutrition will be the engine for achieving sustainable development goals1 (SDGs), which were adopted by the Scottish Government.
-The consultation invites everyone to comment on how we can eat as well as possible and be healthy weight, and highlights the need to have a wider debate about food culture in Scotland.
+Importantly, improving nutrition will be the engine for achieving sustainable development goals2 (SDGs), which were adopted by the Scottish Government.
+The consultation highlights the need to have a wider debate about food culture in Scotland.